BestTimesToVisit.com Logo

 Temple of the Sacred Tooth Relic at Dusk

-Witness the evening rituals at the Sri Dalada Maligawa, the Temple of the Sacred Tooth Relic, as the air fills with the scent of lotus flowers and the resonant chanting of monks.
-The golden glow of the lamps illuminating the intricate carvings creates a truly mystical atmosphere, a profound cultural immersion.
+Witness the mesmerizing evening rituals at Sri Dalada Maligawa, the Temple of the Sacred Tooth Relic, as the air fills with the scent of lotus flowers and the rhythmic beat of traditional drums.
+The golden light illuminating the ancient architecture is truly magical, and observing devotees in prayer offers a profound cultural immersion.

 See all 8 things to do →